egoettelmann/sample-state-machine/README.md

 You can use the Swagger interface to perform simulations on the app:
  - <http://localhost:8080/swagger-ui.html>

+By default, simulations are exported as `png` images in the `output` folder.
+ - the output path can be configured with the `state-machine-app.output-path` configuration property
+ - simulations can also be exported as text files by replacing the included `export-as-img` Spring profile with `export-as-txt`

 ## Project overview

 The application follows a [package-by-component](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) structure.